 - Requiring drug company marketing for prescription drugs include the list price.
 Jung said the goal is to “rationalize the pricing system” to one common price.
 This will happen because consumers won’t stand for paying a different price than the one provided in marketing and advertising media.
 The measure, which was introduced as an amendment to a defense spending bill, has already received unanimous support in the Senate.

 - Creating a price dashboard so consumers can compare insurance out-of-pocket prices with cash prices.
 Pharmacists are typically barred from discussing cash prices with consumers by “gag clauses” in PBM contracts.
-The Know the Lowest Price Act has passed the Senate and is moving through the House, where similar bills are also under consideration.
+The Know the Lowest Price Act that recently passed Congress and was signed into law by the president banned this practice.
 Jung called this the “single most powerful” lever the Trump administration can use because it creates “immediate transparency with a huge ripple effect.”

 Employer Voices Are Important